What Is BeeAI?

 BeeAI matters because multi-agent systems fail through coordination errors, not only bad completions.
 A BeeAI workflow can choose the wrong specialized agent, call a tool with stale context, retry a slow model until cost spikes, or let memory from a speculative step affect a later action.
 Those failures are hard to spot if the team only stores the final answer.

-The risk increases in 2026-era pipelines because BeeAI often sits near MCP tools, A2A communication, local models, hosted providers, RAG components, and custom middleware.
+The risk increases in 2026-era pipelines because BeeAI often sits near MCP tools, A2A communication, local models, hosted providers (Claude Opus 4.7, GPT-5.x, Gemini 3.x), RAG components, and custom middleware.
 Unlike LangGraph, which is usually reasoned about as a state graph, BeeAI reliability often depends on a broader runtime surface: framework execution, agent packaging, agent discovery, tool contracts, memory strategy, and platform deployment.
 That breadth is useful, but it means logs need step-level causality.
 Symptoms to watch include repeated agent turns, missing agent.trajectory.step values, high token-cost-per-trace, elevated tool-timeout rate, and eval failures clustered around one imported agent.

 How FutureAGI Handles BeeAI

 A concrete workflow: a customer-support team uses BeeAI to coordinate an intent classifier, a policy agent, a billing lookup tool, and a response writer.
 The expected path is classify_intent -> policy_check -> billing_lookup -> draft_response.
-In FutureAGI, each step can be represented with agent.trajectory.step, model metadata, tool name, status, duration, and token fields such as llm.token_count.prompt when emitted by the integration.
+In FutureAGI, each step is represented with agent.trajectory.step, model metadata, tool name, status, duration, and token fields such as llm.token_count.prompt.
 ToolSelectionAccuracy checks whether the billing lookup was the right tool for the user intent.
 TaskCompletion checks whether the user goal was solved.
 TrajectoryScore evaluates the whole path, while StepEfficiency flags unnecessary extra turns.

 How to Measure or Detect BeeAI Reliability